Why Incorporate in Wyoming

 In our research from the early 2000s, we discovered court cases involving piercing the LLC veil.
 In these cases, the judge looked to corporate cases for guidance and precedent, particularly concerning formalities (i.e., minutes, resolutions, etc.) Accordingly, the use of the term “piercing the corporate veil” has evolved to “piercing the entity veil” or “piercing the LLC veil.”

-To protect you from this vulnerability, we maintain formalities for LLCs as well as for corporations.
+To protect you from this vulnerability, we maintain formalities for LLCs and corporations.
 Our LLC record books have more than 50 pages of resolutions to protect our LLC clients.
 (We’re one of the few companies in the U.S. to do so for our LLC clients.)

 Even though Wyoming and Nevada do not allow piercing due to a lack of formalities, we do not recommend ignoring them.
 In the end, with litigation, you don’t want a judge to rule against you, and avoiding formalities is one they may not appreciate.